joYyHack/EVMBridge/README.md

 > If the Validator or ERC20 Safe are not set, users will not be able to use the bridge.

+#### NatSpec
+**❗All of the contracts in this project have NatSpec comments, providing more detailed information about their functionality.
+For more specific information about a function's performance, please refer to the relevant contract.**

+#### Bidirectional
 **❗❗The EVMBridge contract works bidirectionally, allowing assets to be transferred between two EVM-compatible blockchains.
 This means that users can transfer assets from one chain to the other and vice versa.**
 ## User Flow Diagram
   ![user-flow](./diagrams/user-flow.png)